 This combination of purposeful design, cultural and environmental respect, community, and experiential programming makes Desa Potato Head one of the best wellness destinations in Bali right now.

-Best for: Wellness seekers looking for a deeper, more meaningful reset beyond standard spa experiences.
+Best for: Wellness seekers looking for a deeper, more meaningful and knowledge-based retreat.

 Good to know: You can join Merasa Origins programmes with day passes, or include an all-inclusive stay at Desa Potato Head.